DataDog/integrations-extras/zenduty/README.md

 Use the Zenduty integration to send Datadog alerts to the right team, notify them as per on-call schedules, and help them remediate and resolve incidents with speed.

 Connect Zenduty with Datadog in order to:
-- Trigger and resolve incidents, get alerts for them and track issues from Datadog
+- Trigger and resolve incidents, get alerts for them, and track issues from Datadog
-- Deploy on-call schedules, escalation policies, incident playbooks, postmortems and detailed analytics
+- Deploy on-call schedules, escalation policies, incident playbooks, postmortems, and detailed analytics
-- Use Alert Rules to custom route specific Datadog alerts to certain users or teams, write suppression rules, auto add notes, responders and incident tasks
+- Use Alert Rules to custom route specific Datadog alerts to certain users or teams, write suppression rules, and automatically add notes, responders, and incident tasks

 ## Setup